ingpedrofernandez/Healthcare_Consultation_Assistant_on_AWS/README.md

-An AI-powered SaaS healthcare application that:
+An AI-powered SaaS healthcare application deployed on AWS that:

 - Takes doctor's consultation notes as input
 - Generates professional summaries for medical records